CircuitHappy/link32_TG0/README.md

 # Example project for Ableton Link on ESP32

+## Timer Interrupt design for clock output at around 100 microseconds of accuracy.

+Minimal example for using Ableton Link with esp-idf on ESP32.\
+Tested with esp-idf release/v4.0.

+Developed as part of the T-1 algorithmic sequencer by Torso Electronics.

 More details on https://github.com/Ableton/link/pull/68.

 ## Usage
 * Setup esp-idf following the instructions on https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html